akhena1/php-basic/README.md

-# php-basic-syntax
-## Estudo sobre a sintaxe básica da linguagem PHP
+# Estudo sobre a linguagem PHP